dotnet/designs/accepted/2020/cbor/cbor.md

     ///   The <paramref name="definiteLength"/> parameter cannot be negative.
     /// </exception>
     /// <exception cref="InvalidOperationException">
-    ///   Writing a new value exceeds the definite length of the parent data item -or-
+    ///   Writing a new value exceeds the definite length of the parent data item. -or-
-    ///   The major type of the encoded value is not permitted in the parent data item
+    ///   The major type of the encoded value is not permitted in the parent data item.
     /// </exception>
-    /// <remarks>
-    ///   Map contents are written as if arrays twice the length of the map's declared size.
-    ///   For instance, a map of size <c>1</c> containing a key of type int with a value of type string
-    ///   must be written by successive calls to <see cref="WriteInt32(int)"/> and <see cref="WriteTextString(ReadOnlySpan{char})"/>.
-    ///   It is up to the caller to keep track of whether the next call is a key or a value.
-    ///
-    ///   Fundamentally, this is a technical restriction stemming from the fact that CBOR allows keys of any type,
-    ///   for instance a map can contain keys that are maps themselves.
-    /// </remarks>
     public void WriteStartMap(int definiteLength) { throw null; }

     /// <summary>